-Jan Beaver started out in the software industry – or “high-tech” as it was then called – 30 years ago.
+Jan Beaver started out in the software industry – or “high-tech” as it was then called – over 30 years ago.
 His experience runs the gamut of management, coding in many languages and on many platforms, QA, and technical writing.
 Jan has worked in many different Agile environments over the years.
 The first one featured everyone in the company running nightly scripted testing on daily builds.
 That was in 1987, long before Scrum or the Agile Manifesto came into being.

 These days, Jan is a Certified Scrum Trainer® and deeply experienced Agile coach who has worked with a wide variety of companies in an equally wide variety of industries including telecommunications, medical, insurance, financial, media, utilities, and smart-grid energy.
 Jan’s focus is on Scrum Alliance certified training, which is a great fit since teaching is deeply rooted in his DNA.
 You see, while engaged in all that coding and testing, Jan also pursued (and completed!) his PhD in history.
 Along the way he spent four years riding herd on large classes of freshmen taking Western Civilization or similar introductory courses.